tjworks/tapdata-docs-en/docs/cloud/user-guide/data-console/etl-mode/etl-mode-dashboard.md

 # Data Integration Dashboard

-Tapdata Cloud's data console is set to Data Integration Mode by default, which is suitable for data replication/synchronization, migrate data to cloud or building ETL pipelines.
-You can simply drag the source table to the target to automatically complete the creation of data replication tasks.
+Tapdata Cloud's data console is designed with Data Integration Mode as its default setting.
+This mode is specifically designed for tasks such as data replication, synchronization, migrating data to the cloud, and building ETL pipelines.
+It offers a user-friendly interface where you can easily drag and drop the source table onto the target, allowing for the automatic creation of data replication tasks.

-This article explains how to use the Data Integration Mode dashboard to help you quickly understand the various functional modules.
+In this article, we will provide a comprehensive guide on utilizing the Data Integration Mode dashboard.
+It will walk you through the various functional modules, helping you gain a better understanding of how to effectively leverage this powerful tool.

 :::tip

-With the increase in the tasks carried by the source databases, in order to minimize the impact of data extraction on the source database and conform to the concept of data hierarchical governance in your organization, you can switch to the [Data Service Platform Model](../daas-mode/enable-daas-mode.md) and synchronize the data in real-time to the Data Cache Layer.
+To minimize the impact on source databases and align with the data hierarchical governance concept, you can switch to the [Data Service Platform Model](../daas-mode/enable-daas-mode.md) in Tapdata Cloud.
+This model enables real-time data synchronization to the Data Cache Layer, ensuring up-to-date and consistent data across systems.

 :::